-The course has an excellent relationship with the journalism industry, including particularly close links with the Daily Record, Herald and Times Group, The Sun, the Drum magazine, No.1 Magazine and Clyde Broadcast, among others.
+The course has an excellent relationship with the journalism industry, including particularly close links with the Daily Record, Herald and Times Group, The Sun, the Drum magazine and Clyde Broadcast, among others.

 You will be able to take part in visits to industry organisations such as The Sun, STV and Radio Clyde.
 First year students partake in an exclusive workshop at the Scottish Parliament, where you will be able to interview MSPs and speak to journalists who are based at Holyrood.
 You will also visit the various Glasgow courts to report from there.

 As well as these visits, we have a number of distinguished guest speakers over the course of the year including Sally Hampton, Consumer Magazines Publisher at DC Thomson; Donald Martin, Editor-in-Chief of Newsquest Scotland; Paul McNamee, Editor of the Big Issue and Humza Yousaf, Cabinet Secretary for Justice for the Scottish Government and local MSP.